mintedreward/heartmail/README.md

 # OpenSPV MVP

-* Alice visits wallet.openspv.com
+* Alice visits spv.openspv.com
 * Alice gets a paymail with a key
 * Key is generated on the server and shared with Alice ("shared key")
 * Alice can use that key, or: Alice can generate a new key which is not shared with the server ("sovereign key").
 Alice can choose to rely on the sovereign key instead of the shared key as her primary key.
-* Bob can visit wallet.heartmail.com and generates a paymail with a key
+* Bob can visit spv.heartmail.com and generates a paymail with a key
 * Bob generates a new sovereign key
 * Alice can send a payment p2p to Bob with Merkle proofs (genuine SPV)

 # Businesses

 * Ryan X. Charles: License content created by RXC.
+* Coasian: Create and license patents.
+Truth.
-* Coasian: Build and manage subsidiaries.
+* Coasian: Create and operate subsidiaries.
+Love.
+* Coasian: Create and license trademarks and brands.
+Beauty.
 * OpenSPV: Paymail sales, trades, & auctions.
 * OpenSPV: Documentation sales & marketplace.
 * OpenSPV: WaaS for businesses.